GalibMorsed/AegisFlow/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project..
+Added a simple health in index.js to connect it properly to render created a dockerfile for containerisation basic commands to check is it working properly: docker build -t aegisflow-backend . docker run -p 8000:8000 aegisflow-backend